-- preparing End-Of-Year (E.O.Y) reports which look at all the financial processes throughout the financial year of your business.
+- preparing End-Of-Year (E.O.Y) reports that look at all the financial processes throughout the financial year of your business.

-All accounting services involve the analysis and evaluation of your performance as well as strategising with you and advising on best decisions for a stable future.
+All accounting services involve the analysis and evaluation of your performance as well as strategizing with you and advising on the best decisions for a stable future.

 What is the difference between these two services?
 Bookkeeping?

-The difference is that bookkeeping is a process that looks in the past while accounting is a process that looks forward and into the future.
+The difference is that bookkeeping is a process that looks to the past while accounting is a process that looks forward and into the future.
 Bookkeeping is associated with tracking and recording every transaction of yours.
-Transactions and payments happened in the past; this service focuses on what happened then and putting it down on paper.
+Transactions and payments happened in the past; this service focuses on what happened then and puts it down on paper.
 It looks to the past only and on your transactions.

 On the other hand, accounting looks to the future by evaluating your past.
-It is a process that looks to strategise for a positive outcome in the future.
-It aims to improve your financial future as well decisions based on your finances.
+It is a process that looks to strategize for a positive outcome in the future.
+It aims to improve your financial future as well as decisions based on your finances.